kpluas21/kpluas21/README.md

 - 👋 Hi, I’m @kpluas21
 - 👀 I’m interested in learning all about Computer Science and Programming!
+Currently I'm working on several projects involving cryptography.
-- 🌱 I’m currently learning C++.
+- 🌱 I’m currently learning C/C++.
+I also know a bit of Java and Python.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : kpluas21@gmail.com

 <!---
 kpluas21/kpluas21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.